sqlitecloud/docs/src/pages/docs/commands/set-password.md

 ## Description

-The SET PASSWORD command is used to set/change the password for an existing username.
+The SET PASSWORD command sets or changes the password for an existing username.

 ## Return